 The vaporization technique is great to incorporate in dishes pure aromas of ingredients that may not taste good when eaten.
 So, an ingredient that may taste soapy or bitter to some people, like lavender or pine, but has a wonderful aroma, may be used with intensity.
 At the same time, the Volcano vaporizer can also be used in creative ways to improve the dining experience and surprise diners.

 Molecular Gastronomy Applications of a Vaporizer

-Grant Achatz primarily uses the VOLCANO at Alinea restaurant to fill a pillow with aroma that is released during the meal.
+The VOLCANO can also be used to fill a pillow with aroma that is released during the meal.
 A plastic bag is filled with scent like lavender or nutmeg, sealed, placed into a pillowcase, perforated with a few pinholes, placed beneath the plate, and the weight of the plate slowly releases the scent.
 This is successful because when you eat and smell something at the same time, the two sensations combine on the palate as one.

 Aromatizing food – cooking with oven bags

 The most common culinary vaporization method is to flavor food with aroma produced by a vaporizer.
 Flavoring food with pure aromatic vapor is known as “aromatization”.
 A tasty example of a dish enhanced with a pure aroma is crabmeat aromatized with thyme.
 The food is placed into an oven bag and the purified aroma fills the bag.
 While gently cooking in the oven, the aroma will permeate the food.

 The aroma is generated with the vaporizer and captured under a bell-shaped cover.
 When the food is presented to the table the cover is lifted and aroma will disperse.
 The resulting aromatic vapors are used to tease the gustatory nerves and to inspire the sense of taste of diners.